codedor/filament-link-picker/docs/index.md

 ### Custom description

-If you need full control over the shown description in the CMS, you can override the default with the `->buildDescriptionUsing()` method.
+If you want to replace the `Selected Parameters` description, you can override the default with the `->buildDescriptionUsing()` method.
 For example:

 ```php
 use Codedor\LinkPicker\Link;